jonathanraxa/PhotoWorld/README.md

 # PhotoWorld
-A web application that allows users to travel the world through images
+"A web application that allows users to travel the world through images"

 ------------------------------------------------------------------------------------
 LINK TO WEB APPLICATION